danialgoodwin/ultimate-city/README.md

 Sustainability ideas:
 - No single-use plastics?
 Maybe no single-use anything?
 Each resident would get reuseable containers (example: https://www.barepack.co/)

+Government Services:
+- Need to think of what should be controlled by government and what should be privatived.
+If industries are making too much money, then that's money that could be saved for individuals.
+For example, health care, housing, health services, education, trash/recycle/waste.

 - Needs: Office, retail, dining, entertainment, housing, schools, recreation, worship, parking
 - Ultimate City Building